 Propagating Dwarf Poinciana Trees

 Propagating the plant is easiest with seeds.
-To obtain the seeds from the flowers, cut the flowers toward the end of the season and allow them to dry through winter.
+To obtain the seeds from the flowers, cut the seed pods off toward the end of the season and allow them to dry through winter.

 After winter, remove the seeds from the dried flowers and sow them toward the end of spring.
 Use the following steps to ensure that the seedlings take root: